TCP-Lab/handbook/CONTRIBUTING.md

 Note that Github's markdown is used everywhere - in `.md` files, in comments, issues, pull requests, etc...

 Links are written as `[link text](link)`.
-Links to pages in the handbook must be given relative to the root of the website, which is `/docs/` for mort pages.
+Links to pages in the handbook must be given relative to the root of the website, which is `/docs/` for most pages.
 So, a link could look like:

 ```
 [click me!](/docs/project_structure/using_make.md)